 National Conference

-Engineers Ireland’s National Conference, entitled Green Spark: The Future of Ireland’s Energy, will be held at the Guinness Storehouse, St. James’s Gate, Dublin 8, on Wednesday, 19 November.
+Engineers Ireland’s 2025 National Conference, entitled Green Spark: The Future of Ireland’s Energy, was held at the Guinness Storehouse, St. James’s Gate, Dublin 8, on Wednesday, 19 November.

-The conference will focus on discussing and showcasing the various renewable energies that will play an important part in powering Ireland over the coming years and decades, as well as the challenges that we are experiencing, and will experience, in meeting our country’s energy needs.
+The conference discussed and showcased the various renewable energies that will play an important part in powering Ireland over the coming years and decades, as well as the challenges that we are experiencing, and will experience, in meeting our country’s energy needs.

 Seán Keyes